What to see in Tallinn! Our favorite sights + travel tips

 Restaurants and bars in Tallinn: Our tips

 We had such great food in Tallinn!
-And drink!
+And drinks!
 So of course we want to share our favorite spots with you.

 Kivi Paber Käärid